Unbiasing Hamiltonian Monte Carlo algorithms for a general Hamiltonian function: Numerical results

 We compare the speeds of convergence towards equilibrium of two Markov chains: one with the diffusion coefficient as defined in~\eqref{eq:rmhmc_anisotropic_diffusion_coefficient}, and one with the diffusion coefficient

 Both diffusion coefficients are normalized in order to have the same spectral radius~$1+\varepsilon$.
 To analyze the results, we consider the polar coordinates~$(x,y)=(r\cos\theta,r\sin\theta)$.
 As the potential exhibits a spherical symmetry, the random variable~$\theta$ should be uniformly distributed on~$[0,2\pi)$.
-In order to measure convergence, we thus compute the total variation distance between the empirical distribution on~$\theta$ and the uniform distribution on~$[0,2\pi)$ after a fixed number of iterations of the dynamics (in order to fix the computational cost), and average over a given number of simulations, each time starting the dynamics randomly on the circle of radius 1.
+In order to measure convergence, we thus compute the total variation distance between the empirical distribution on~$\theta$ and the uniform distribution on~$[0,2\pi)$ after a fixed number of iterations of the dynamics, and average over a given number of simulations, each time starting the dynamics at the point $q=(0,1)$.
 A small total variation indicates that the dynamics explores faster the annulus.
 In practice, the total variation is approximated by discretizing the interval~$[0,2\pi)$ into~$N_{\bins}$ bins of equal sizes, and comparing the probabilities of each bin.
 More precisely, for~$1\leqslant i\leqslant N_{\bins}$, we denote by~$B_i=[(i-1)/N_{\bins},i/N_{\bins})$ the~$i$-th bin.
 The total variation distance between two probability measures~$\mu,\nu$, namely~$\TV(\mu,\nu)=\frac{1}{2}\int\rmd\left\lvert\mu-\nu\right\rvert$, is numerically approximated as

 where~$\widehat{\mu}_i,\widehat{\nu}_i\geqslant0$ are proportional to the fraction of points in the~$i$-th bin, and normalized as